C. J. de Mooi: Chess

 De Mooi was a club chess player from 1990 to 2009, representing Hammersmith Chess Club in West London.
 At the peak his chess rating was 158 ECF, equivalent to Elo 1885.
 In 2010 he was elected President of the English Chess Federation.

 In September 2010 he was very outspoken as a delegate to the FIDE (the World Chess Federation)'s presidential elections.
 De Mooi described the events, which saw Kirsan Ilyumzhinov re-elected over Anatoly Karpov, as "a farce of a vote", going on to declare: "You wouldn't believe the blatant breaking of rules and FIDE's written statutes.
 It's amazing.
 There wasn't even a pretence of fairness and free speech."
 According to De Mooi, Ilyumzhinov, the federation's president for 15 years, had refused to allow Karpov's supporters to address the general assembly meeting, but turned off their microphones and carried on speaking himself and ignored legal points raised from the floor, eventually storming off stage with the federation's ruling board.

 Acting

-In 2014, he performed in and produced two plays by Harvey Fierstein in London's West End and was then cast in the Lazarus Theatre productions of Troilus and Cressida and Coriolanus.
+In 2014, de Mooi performed in and produced two plays by Harvey Fierstein in London's West End and was then cast in the Lazarus Theatre productions of Troilus and Cressida and Coriolanus.
 He also completed filming on his movie debut, a nine-minute short entitled The Renata Road, which was filmed in 2011 and put out on release in 2014 with a showing at Cannes International Film Festival in 2015.